nortd/lasersaur/manual/driveboard.md

   - Make sure the Driveboard power is 5V (+/- 0.2V).
 Higher deviations may prevent the BBB from booting up.
 If necessary adjust the voltage on the PSU via the trimpot ("VR1").
 - Homing works but any other motion commands do not move the gantry.
   - One of the limit interlocks is not closed.
 (1) Make sure the z1, z2 pigtail connectors are plugged in.
 (2) No limit error shows up in the LasaurApp log.
 If yes, check all the limit switches.
 They must be closed.
+  - Take note of the fact that limit sensors and door sensors are not the same part.
+Make sure not to have swapped them.
 - Motion commands move the gantry but no lasing.
   - Make sure the chiller interlock and door interlocks are closed.